Travel Maldives on a Budget: 10 Things You Should Know

 Another option is to ask at the airport at the information desk.
 There are only a few companies offering this service, so prices are not that different and there is not a lot of room for negotiation.
 But we found out that booking your speedboat there or with your hotel gets you better deals than booking in advance with a transfer company.

 3. Which Local Island to Choose in the Maldives

 The local island(s) you choose is going to have a lesser or bigger impact on your wallet.

 To travel the Maldives on a budget, you should know that the more islands you visit, the more is going to cost you.
 This is because transportation, as explained above, can get pricey and difficult to arrange due to the lack of options.

 Also, the farther you get from the airport, the more costly it gets to get back for your return flight.

 However, the farther you go, the more remote and beautiful it gets!

 Obviously, a lot of the fun in the Maldives is associated with interacting with marine life.
-And worth to mention, I never saw the excursion companies 100% ensuring you will see lots of certain animals because they don’t attract them artificially.
+And worth mentioning, I never saw the excursion companies 100% ensuring you will see lots of certain animals because they don’t attract them artificially.
 These animals are in their wild habitat, although it is your responsibility to be a decent human being and not stress them out.

-With this in mind, consider your favorite activities to choose your island.
+With this in mind, consider your favourite activities to choose your island.
 For example, Dhigurah offers swimming with whale sharks and manta rays, Thulusdhoo is good for surfing (although not for beginners), Fulidhoo has stingrays and nurse sharks, etc. This may be especially important if you want to dive.
 Below there’s a visual guide to help you decide.